qoudri4re/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable --  a script that creates a new local variable 7-create_global_variable --  a script that creates a new global variable 8-true_knowledge --a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+9-divide_and_rule -- a script that prints the result of POWER divided by DIVIDE, followed by a new line.